Hotmoka/hotmoka/tutorial/Takamaka.md

 > a DOS attack to the blockchain.
 Although this code cannot be written in Java,
 > it is well possible to write it directly, with a bytecode editor,
 > and submit it to the Takamaka blockchain.

+15. classes installed in the blockchain are not in packages `java.*`, `javax.*` or `takamaka.*`, with the exception of `takamaka.tests.*`, which is allowed;
+    moreover, during blockchain initialization also packages `takamaka.*` are allowed;

+> The goal of the previous constraints is to make it impossible to change
+> the semantics of the Java or Takamaka runtime.
+For instance, it is not
+> possible to replace class `takamaka.lang.Contract`, which could thoroughly
+> revolutionize the execution of the contracts.
+During blockchain initialization,
+> that occurs once at blockchain start-up, it is allowed to install the
+> runtime of Takamaka (the `takamaka_base.jar` archive used in the examples
+> of the previous chapters).

+16. all referenced classes, constructors, methods and fields must be white-listed.
+    Those from classes installed in blockchain are always white-listed by default.
+Other classes loaded from the Java classpath must have been explicitly annotated as `@takamaka.lang.WhiteListed`.

+> Hence, for instance, class `takamaka.lang.Storage` is white-listed, since it
+> is inside `takamaka_base.jar`, installed in blockchain.
+Classes from user
+> jars installed in blockchain are similarly white-listed.
+Class
+> `takamaka.lang.Takamaka` is loaded from the Java classpath and
+> is white-listed since it is explicitly annotated
+> as such.
+Method `java.lang.System.currentTimeMillis()` is not white-listed,
+> since it is loaded from the Java classpath and is not annotated as white-listed.

 ## Command-Line Verification and Instrumentation <a name="command-line-verification-and-instrumentation"></a>